-2.4.4 Net performance
+2.2.4 Net performance

 The net performance of each participation class of the Fund is based on the net asset value per participation, taking into account any dividend distributions.
+The relative performance is the difference between the net performance of each participation class of the Fund and the performance of the index.

-2.4.5 Index
+2.2.5 Index